Miracle on 34th Street: Production

+John Payne was on suspension at the studio and took the role to get back into work.
+However, it was his last film for Fox.

+Cecil Kellaway turned down the role of Kris Kringle, which eventually went to his cousin Edmund Gwenn.

 Miracle on 34th Street was shot on location in New York City, with the Macy's Thanksgiving Day Parade sequences filmed live while the 1946 parade was happening.
 "It was a mad scramble to get all the shots we needed, and we got to do each scene only once," Maureen O'Hara recalled in her memoir.
 "It was bitterly cold that day, and Edmund and I envied Natalie (Wood) and John Payne, who were watching the parade from a window."